rickspencer3/shoots/README.md

 ```

 # Roadmap
-I intend to work on the following in the coming weeks:
+I intend to work on the following in the coming weeks, in no particular order:

 - [ ] pip packaging
 - [ ] pattern matching for ```list()```
 - [ ] downsampling via sql on the server
 - [ ] combining dataframes on the server
 - [ ] compressing and cleaning dataframes on teh server
+- [ ] authentication